 24-25 May 2018

-Olawale Salami, Paediatric HIV Clinical Project Manager DNDi Africa – presentation of the LIVING study on treatment for paediatric HIV
+Olawale Salami, Paediatric HIV Clinical Project Manager DNDi Africa – poster about the LIVING study on treatment for paediatric HIV

 Geneva / Brentford / Dundee – 27 March 2018